1sfoerster/FPGAintro/README.md

 ## Goal

-Explore how to circuits created using a C like programming language  called **Verilog**.
+Explore circuits created using a C like programming language  called **Verilog**.

 ## Requirements

-Installed Vivado software from Xilinx
+Have Installed Vivado software from Xilinx
-This repository downloaded and unzipped
+Downloaded and unziped these bit files
 A Nexys 4 DDR board from Digilent.
 Ability to move switches and watch LEDs.

 ## Procedures